jmhy/CS275/lab4/README.txt

 ## Installation
 The main page, which is the file "index.html," should not be opened directly in a browser.
 Instead, open a command-line, such as Command Prompt, navigate to the directory containing server.js, and run the command "node server.js" without quotes.
 Next, open a browser and type the URL "localhost:8080" as the server is set to listen to port 8080.
 The server will then display index.html as the main page and you can begin using the links in the navigation area to the left to try out the calculation and weather services.
 The "HOME" link goes back to the main page.

+## Note
+All webpage files except the API key are kept in the production folder.
+The API key is in the parent directory to help prevent unauthorized access to it.